CAPT-G/Money_Creation/README.md

 ## 1. Are Federal Reserve Notes IOUs?

 **Question:**
-> Aren't Federal Reserve notes technically the same thing as IOUs from the government?
+> Are Federal Reserve notes, technically the same thing as an IOU from the government?

 **Answer:**
 Yes — that’s largely correct in principle.